Participant Info

 About Me

 My research focuses on reconstructing the networks, both textual and social, which surrounded late sixteenth century English travel writers.
 My doctoral work, which was funded by Oxford through a studentship with TIDE, focused particularly on Richard Hakluyt, the editor of both editions of The Principal Navigations, Voyages, Traffiques and Discoveries of the English Nation, a major source for the study of Elizabethan travel and imperial history.
 Using a combination of network and textual analysis I examined both the social structures which influenced Hakluyt’s editorial choices and the effects of this process on the text itself.
+I am currently working on a monograph based on this research, as well as a second monograph examining the use of Indigenous language lists in early modern printed travel texts.

 I am also interested in gender history more widely, especially the roles of women within these social networks and the ways in which they engaged with contemporary issues surrounding travel.